Remember those who have gone before us.

 The centrepiece of this tranquil space is a striking bronze and steel sculpture of the club’s iconic crest.
 Raised from its middle is a bronze football - a touchstone for generations of Hearts fans.

 A small room for quiet reflection is available year round, which displays an ornate stained glass window, originally made for and presented to Hearts legend John Robertson.
-Over-looking the Garden is the cast bronze 1914 Memorial Trust statue, depicting a soldier from the 16th Royal Scots Battalion.
+Overlooking the Garden is the cast bronze 1914 Memorial Trust statue, depicting a soldier from the 16th Royal Scots Battalion.
+Please note this room will not be available during restricted Saturday openings.

 Purchasing a Memorial Plaque